ubclaunchpad/inertia/README.md

 |   | Main Features  |
 ----|-----------------
-🚀  | Simple setup from your computer without ever having to manually SSH into your remote 🍰  | Use any remote virtual private server platform you want ⚒  | Deploy a wide range of supported projects (including docker-compose and Heroku buildpacks) 🚄  | Have your project automatically updated as soon as you `git push` 🛂  | Start up and shut down your deployment with ease 📚  | Monitor your deployed application's logs straight from your command line 🏷  | Configure deployment to your liking with branch settings and more
+🚀  | Simple setup from your computer without ever having to manually SSH into your remote 🍰  | Use any Linux-based remote virtual private server platform you want ⚒  | Deploy a wide range of supported project types (including docker-compose and Heroku buildpacks) 🚄  | Have your project automatically updated as soon as you `git push` 🛂  | Start up and shut down your deployment with ease 📚  | Monitor your deployed application's logs straight from your command line 🏷  | Configure deployment to your liking with branch settings and more

-Maintained with :heart: by [UBC Launch Pad](https://www.ubclaunchpad.com/)

 ----------------